shtrausslearning/shtrausslearning.github.io/docs/markdown/blog/posts/2023-10-21-gene-classification.md

 'gtgccc tgccca gcccag cccagg ccaggt caggtt aggttc ggttca gttcag ttcagt tcagtg cagtga agtgag gtgagt tgagtg gagtga agtgac gtgaca tgacac gacaca acacag cacagg acaggc caggca aggcag'
 ```

-Having a "corpus" of sequences & their labels, we need to merge them together into a single array, for example if we only have two sequences:
+Having a "corpus" of sequences & their labels, we need to merge them together into a single array, for example if we only have two sequences, **even of different length**:

 ```python
 mySeq1 = 'TCTCACACATGTGCCAATCACTGTCACCC'